The Macerich (NYSE:MAC) Issues FY 2021 Earnings Guidance

-The Macerich (NYSE:MAC) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of 1.770-1.970 for the period.
+The Macerich (NYSE:MAC) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of 1.770-1.970 for the period.
 The company issued revenue guidance of -.

-A number of research analysts have issued reports on MAC shares.
-Mizuho increased their target price on shares of The Macerich from $8.50 to $12.50 in a report on Thursday, April 15th.
-Morgan Stanley upped their price target on The Macerich from $11.20 to $12.00 and gave the stock an underweight rating in a report on Monday.
-Truist Securities lifted their price objective on The Macerich from $14.00 to $15.00 in a report on Monday, March 22nd.
-Finally, Truist upped their target price on The Macerich from $14.00 to $15.00 in a report on Monday, March 22nd.
-Eight equities research analysts have rated the stock with a sell rating, four have issued a hold rating and one has issued a buy rating to the company’s stock.
-The Macerich has an average rating of Sell and a consensus target price of $11.00.
+Several research firms have recently weighed in on MAC.
+Truist increased their price objective on shares of The Macerich from $14.00 to $15.00 in a research report on Monday, March 22nd.
+Mizuho increased their price objective on shares of The Macerich from $8.50 to $12.50 in a research report on Thursday, April 15th.
+Truist Securities increased their price objective on shares of The Macerich from $14.00 to $15.00 in a research report on Monday, March 22nd.
+Finally, Morgan Stanley increased their price objective on shares of The Macerich from $11.20 to $12.00 and gave the stock an underweight rating in a research report on Tuesday, May 18th.
+Eight equities research analysts have rated the stock with a sell rating, three have issued a hold rating and one has given a buy rating to the company.
+The company currently has an average rating of Sell and a consensus price target of $11.08.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, June 3rd.
-Investors of record on Friday, May 7th will be paid a $0.15 dividend.
-The ex-dividend date is Thursday, May 6th.
-This represents a $0.60 annualized dividend and a yield of 3.77%.
-The Macerich’s payout ratio is currently 27.78%.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, June 3rd.
+Stockholders of record on Friday, May 7th were issued a dividend of $0.15 per share.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 3.42%.
+The ex-dividend date of this dividend was Thursday, May 6th.
+The Macerich’s dividend payout ratio is currently 27.78%.

 Macerich is a fully integrated, self-managed and self-administered real estate investment trust, which focuses on the acquisition, leasing, management, development and redevelopment of regional malls throughout the United States.
 Macerich currently owns 51 million square feet of real estate consisting primarily of interests in 47 regional shopping centers.